cloudflare/cloudflare-docs/content/ddos-protection/reference/alerts.md

 * Rule that matched the attack (ID and description)
 * Rule override, if any

 Cloudflare automatically sends weekly summaries of detected and mitigated DDoS attacks to Magic Transit and Spectrum BYOIP customers.
-Monthly Application Security Reports are available for WAF/CDN customers.
+Monthly application security reports are available for WAF/CDN customers.
 For more information, refer to [DDoS reports](/ddos-protection/reference/reports/).

 {{<Aside type="note">}}
 {{<render file="_alerts-and-reports-independent.md">}}